 Intel-based Linux operating system deployments.
-They include backup power, local database, workflow engine, and control interfaces.
+They include backup power, local database, workflow engine, and control interfaces to enable fog computing.

 Learn how we test and provision our light controllers

 The Edyza wireless network uses two primary network architectures for high density IoT.
-Edge-enabled, which uses the Edge Servers, and edgeless, which uses Gateways.
+Edge-enabled, which uses our Edge Servers, and Edgeless, which uses our Gateways.
 Each Edge Server or Gateway can connect up to 8 Hubs which can create node trees of as many as 100 nodes each.

 The edge-enabled network uses one or more Edge Servers that are connected to WAN (Ethernet) or WLAN (Wi-Fi) connection.
 By using Edge Servers in the network, they create modular redundancy for mission critical controls that change often.

 The edgeless network uses one or more Gateways that are connected to the WLAN (Wi-Fi) or WWAN(LTE) connection.
 By using Gateways, you can set up light weight network architecture.